Leading A Short-Term Program Abroad

 - Contact and consult with other key USI administrators, such as the appropriate dean(s).

-- Contact the USI Office of Procurement and Distribution Services for notification to the insurance broker and/or carrier within 48 hours of the incident.
+- Contact the USI Office of Risk Management and Safety for notification to the insurance broker and/or carrier within 48 hours of the incident.

 - In event of emergency other than illness or isolated accident, call the US Department of State Citizen's Emergency Center at 202/647-5225 for suggestions or assistance.
 Call US offices of other institutions with students in the program location to compare information and to develop a common plan of action.